Avoiding redundant expressions

 Adjectives that repeat the meaning already contained in the word they describe, e.g.:

-In a moment of hopeful optimism, she jutted her chin out.
+In a moment of hopeful optimism, she made the call.

-In a moment of optimism, she jutted her chin out.
+In a moment of optimism, she made the call.

 Here's another example of an adjective repeating the meaning of a noun: